'They said they'll shoot': Nigerian schoolgirls recount kidnap ordeal

 “They started hitting us with guns so that we could move,” she added.
 “While they were beating them with guns, some of them were crying and moving at the same time.”

-President Muhammadu Buhari, who met his top security officials on Tuesday, said news of the girls’ release brought “overwhelming joy”.

-He warned against paying ransoms to kidnappers, which the national government has denied doing.

-“Ransom payments will continue to prosper kidnapping,” Buhari said, urging the police and the military to bring the kidnappers to justice.
+President Buhari said news of the girls’ release brought “overwhelming joy”, while warning that ransom payments would continue to encourage abductions, and urging the police and the military to bring the kidnappers to justice.

 One father, whose seven daughters were among those kidnapped and freed, said the incident would not deter him from schooling his children.